KacperKaszuba0608/TOM-complex-analysis/README.md

 # TOM-complex-analysis
 Data analysis and visualization for an article:

-## A large-scale map of transient and constituive interactor of human TOM comple enabled by crosslinking
+* ## A dynamic gateway: uncovering the expanded human TOM complex interactome and its regulatory complexity
+* ## The Dynamic Network of the Human TOM Complex.

+**Authors:**
-Mayra A. Borrero-Landazabal $^{1,6}$, Vanessa Linke $^{1,6}$, Tereza Kadavá $^{2}$, Zeshi Li $^{3}$, Piotr Draczkowski $^{4,5}$, <br>
+Mayra A. Borrero-Landazabal $^{1}$†, Vanessa Linke $^{1}$†‡, Tereza Kadavá $^{2,3}$, Zeshi Li $^{4}$, Piotr Draczkowski $^{5,6}$, <br>
-Kacper Kaszuba $^{1}$, Remigiusz Serwa $^{1}$, Albert J. R. Heck $^{2*}$, Agnieszka Chacińska $^{1*}$
+Kacper Kaszuba $^{1}$, Lea Bertgen $^{1}$, Remigiusz A. Serwa $^{1}$, Albert J. R. Heck $^{2,3}$\*, Agnieszka Chacinska $^{1}$\*

+**Affiliations:**
-$^1$ IMol Polish Academy of Sciences, Warsaw, Poland <br>
+$^1$ IMol Polish Academy of Sciences, Warsaw, Poland. <br>
-$^2$ Biomolecular Mass Spectrometry and Proteomics, Bijvoet Center for Biomolecular Research and Utrecht Institute for Pharmaceutical Sciences, University of Utrecht, Padualaan 8, Utrecht 3584 CH, the Netherlands <br>
+$^2$ Biomolecular Mass Spectrometry and Proteomics, Bijvoet Center for Biomolecular Research and Utrecht Institute for Pharmaceutical Sciences, University of Utrecht, Padualaan 8, Utrecht 3584 CH, the Netherlands. <br>
+$^3$ Netherlands Proteomics Center, Padualaan 8, Utrecht 3584 CH, the Netherlands. <br>
-$^3$ Chemical Biology & Drug Discovery, Utrecht Institute for Pharmaceutical Sciences, University of Utrecht, Padualaan 8, Utrecht 3584 CH, the Netherlands <br>
+$^4$ Chemical Biology & Drug Discovery, Utrecht Institute for Pharmaceutical Sciences, Utrecht University, Universiteitsweg 99, Utrecht 3584 CG, the Netherlands. <br>
-$^4$ Department of Biochemistry and Biophysics, National Bioinformatics Infrastructure Sweden, Science for Life Laboratory, Stockholm University, Solna, Sweden <br>
+$^5$ Department of Biochemistry and Biophysics, National Bioinformatics Infrastructure Sweden, Science for Life Laboratory, Stockholm University, Solna, Sweden. <br>
-$^5$ Department of Synthesis and Chemical Technology of Pharmaceutical Substances, Medical University of Lublin, Lublin, Poland <br>
+$^6$ Department of Synthesis and Chemical Technology of Pharmaceutical Substances, Medical University of Lublin, Lublin, Poland. <br>
-$^6$ These authors contributed equally: Mayra A. Borrero-Landazabal, Vanessa Linke <br>
-*Corresponding authors: Albert J. R. Heck (a.j.r.heck@uu.nl); Agnieszka Chacinska (a.chacinska@imol.institute)
+\* Corresponding authors: a.j.r.heck@uu.nl (Albert J. R. Heck ); a.chacinska@imol.institute (Agnieszka Chacinska ) <br>
+† These authors contributed equally. <br>
+‡ Present address: Mass Spectrometry Facility, IN-MOL-CELL Infrastructure, International Institute of Molecular and Cell Biology in Warsaw, 02‑109, Warsaw, Poland

 ## Abstract

-The core architecture of the translocase of the outer mitochondrial membrane (TOM) that serves as the central entry gate for nuclear-encoded proteins is evolutionarily conserved from yeast to human.
-Here, we define the interactome of the human TOM complex that deals with a vastly more complex environment.
-Encouraged by substantial overlap with known yeast homologs, we expanded the interactome to include transient and labile interactors stabilized by a&nbsp;membrane-permeable crosslinker.
-Mapping of 24 unique inter-protein crosslinks to TOM core subunits provided structural insight into interaction interfaces.
-Crosslinking further enhanced recovery of peripheral components such as the receptor TOMM70 and several TOM-associated quality control factors, including ATAD1, the human homolog of Msp1, recently found to prevent complex clogging.
-We also mapped novel human TOM interactors, including FKBP8, an immunophilin linked to mitophagy and apoptosis.
-Our findings provide the basis to uncover human-specific regulatory mechanisms behind the complex human mitochondrial network.
+The translocase of the outer mitochondrial membrane (TOM) is the conserved entry gate for nuclear-encoded proteins.
+While structurally similar from yeast to humans, the human TOM complex operates in a cellular environment of vastly greater complexity.
+Here, we present a high-confidence map of the human TOM interactome using a membrane-permeable crosslinker to capture both stable and transient interactors.
+Excitingly, alongside extensive overlap with known yeast partners, we uncover a set of human-specific interactors including regulatory factors and newly identified TOM-associated proteins.
+Mapping unique inter-protein crosslinks reveals conformational flexibility of the receptor TOM20 and enhanced recovery of peripheral components such as TOM70 and several associated quality control factors.
+Notably, we identify FKBP8 as a novel human-specific interactor that binds multiple TOM subunits and promotes organization of the complex.
+Our work redefines the human TOM complex as a dynamic, multifaceted hub coordinating biogenesis, quality control, and signaling.
+This expanded TOM landscape offers a rich resource for exploring mitochondrial regulation in health and disease.

 # Content 📁